1997–98 FC Barcelona season

 The 1997–98 FC Barcelona season saw the club win the La Liga title and the Copa Del Rey, under the guidance of new coach Louis van Gaal.
-Van Gaal was hired from Ajax Amsterdam.
-Striker Sonny Anderson and Rivaldo also joined the team.
+Van Gaal was hired from Ajax.
+Strikers Sonny Anderson and Rivaldo also joined the team.
 The club sold Ronaldo to Inter Milan just before the season began, with Anderson becoming their main striker.
 Van Gaal introduced a 4-3-3 formation to Barcelona, under which Rivaldo scored 20 goals in the league as centre forward.
-Barcelona won their 15th La Liga title, 2nd European Super Cup title and their 24th Copa del Rey title, thus winning a domestic double.
-Barcelona crashed out of the UEFA Champions League, finishing last in their group.
+Barcelona won their 15th La Liga title after secured a narrow win over Real Zaragoza on 18 April 1998 with four league games to spare, their second European Super Cup title and their 24th Copa del Rey title, thus winning a domestic double.
+Barcelona crashed out of the UEFA Champions League, however, finishing last in their group.